ray-project/ray/doc/source/data/key-concepts.rst

 Learn about :class:`Dataset <ray.data.Dataset>` and the functionality it provides.

-This guide shows you how to:
+This guide provides simple examples of how to:

 * :ref:`Load data <loading_key_concept>`
 * :ref:`Transform data <transforming_key_concept>`
 * :ref:`Consume data <consuming_key_concept>`